msg-systems/holmes-extractor/README.md

 Code for performing structural extraction would typically perform the following tasks:

--   Initialize the Holmes manager object
+-   Initialize the Holmes manager object.
--   Call `Manager.register_search_phrase()` several times to define a number of search phrases specifying the information to be extracted
+-   Call `Manager.register_search_phrase()` several times to define a number of search phrases specifying the information to be extracted.
--   Call `Manager.parse_and_register_document()` several times to load a number of documents within which to search
+-   Call `Manager.parse_and_register_document()` several times to load a number of documents within which to search.
--   Call `Manager.match()` to perform the matching
+-   Call `Manager.match()` to perform the matching.
--   Query the returned match objects to obtain the extracted information and store it in a database
+-   Query the returned match objects to obtain the extracted information and store it in a database.

 <a id="topic-matching"></a>
 #### 5.3 Topic matching